abhinav4848/Obsidian-Medicine/coeliac disease.md

 aliases:
   - celiac disease
 ---
 Inability to tolerate gliadin, the alcohol soluble fraction of gluten.
+Repeated exposure leads to villous atrophy which can then cause malabsorption.
 # Clinical Features
 - Bloating
 - Abdo pain